Covid Guidance December 2021

 · Group size and bubbles are no longer required.

-· Continued wearing of face coverings for adults and secondary aged pupils, to help protect the clinically vulnerable, particularly when singing.
+· Continued wearing of face coverings for adults and secondary aged pupils, to help protect others.
+This is now mandatory, everyone needs to wear a mask, unless exempt.

 · Hymn singing – hymns will be sung with musical accompaniment.